Shushishtok/AtS-my-first-mod/Getting Started.md

 Let's begin with a simple effect.
 We will need two things for this effect to work.

 First, we need an Effect Model.
 Eremite has a lot of predefined Effect Models that handle logic so we won't have to, which is nice.
 The list of models can be found [here](https://github.com/JamesVeug/AgainstTheStormAPI/blob/master/ATS_API/WIKI/EFFECTS.md).
-Most of those Effect Model's behavior is self explanatory from their name.
+Most of those Effect Models' behavior is self explanatory from their name.
 For some, we'll still need to test and see how they work.
 For now, let's pick an easy one: the `GoodsPerMinEffectModel` model.
 As its name might suggest, it gives the player X goods every minute.
 We decide how many and what good when we define the model.

 Second, we need a reference to the Good that we want to get every minute.
 The reference will define what Good will be given to the player and its amount.